Trust Young People to Lead for Better Results

 One day a cousin recommended that Van Der Muelen go to a Youth Café where a jazz band was playing.
 "I went to hear some music but what I found was knowledge," he said.

 The Youth Café was created by RLabs, an organization that helps communities strengthen themselves through training, innovation and entrepreneurship.
 They are a space for the township’s young people to gather—many of them unemployed, school dropouts, and hanging out on streets where crime is rampant.
-The Youth Cafés are designed to look like a store you'd find in a more affluent community: a little bit Apple store, a little bit Starbucks, with some of the playful, stimulating design features like what you might find on the campus of a tech company like Google.
+The Youth Cafés are designed to look like a store you'd find in a more affluent community: a little bit Apple store, a little bit Starbucks, with some of the playful, stimulating design features that you might find on the campus of a tech company like Google.

 "We say that we are in the business of hope, so when someone walks in there, the place must reflect hope," says Rlabs' founder Marlon Parker.
 "Even though outside it’s broken—you may live in a shack or an informal settlement—when you come in, you will see fine art on the wall, someone serves you coffee or tea—it’s a different kind of environment.”

 There’s a lot of education happening at the café at any given moment, in the broadest sense of the term.
-The cafe is organized into four zones: there’s an indoor playground space where people hang out, brainstorming, socializing, or learning about business strategies and social entrepreneurship; in an area called the “engine room” they can enjoy refreshments and do homework.
+The cafe is organized into four zones: there’s an indoor playground space where people hang out, brainstorming, socializing, or learning about business strategies and social entrepreneurship.
+In an area called the “engine room” they can enjoy refreshments and do homework.
 There’s a space filled with computers and laptops called the “techno park,” and a space called the “innovation factory” which has chairs facing a stage and a screen for presentations and classes.

 "It is young people helping young people change their lives," Van Der Muelen said.
 He followed a typical journey, from first frequenting the Rocklands Café when he was 19 years old to becoming a leader there: "I got an internship at RLabs and then I started facilitating some of the classes that I had completed."